jscccat/Mohist-Net/README.md

 ## 🐙 How to Board the Ship?

 1. **Follow the Captain's Signal:** The spiritual coordinates of this project are permanently anchored on the Nostr protocol.
-Follow the Genesis Captain **Fat Cat (肥猫)** via his public key:
+Follow the Genesis Captain **Demon Cat (魔猫)** via his public key:
    `npub1ncpszxy9w2ckycysrxpgcpuumchmzn67dcmcps4fnf4t8cq3zgfq7jsezf`
 2. **Submit PR / Open Issues:** We are currently calling for elite hackers proficient in the **Nostr Protocol, IPFS/Arweave Storage, and Web3 Frontend Architecture**.